-Choosing the suitable CMS for you is a decision that can't be taken lightly, and an open-source platform like Drupal CMS comes with its own set of pros and cons.
-This article discusses Drupal’s pros and cons and why Agility CMS is a solid alternative to Drupal.
+Choosing the suitable CMS for you is a decision that can't be taken lightly, and an open-source platform like Drupal CMS has its own pros and cons.
+This article discusses Drupal's pros and cons and why Agility CMS is a solid alternative to Drupal.

 Pros of Drupal

 Drupal is an open-source CMS that boasts a significant community.
 This includes developers and enthusiasts who can help you with minor implementation problems or dispel doubts about building a Drupal website.
 The Drupal community revolves around a free exchange of ideas.
 It offers documentation and discussion boards for developers willing to swim the often murky waters of your Drupal implementation.

 Accessibility is a crucial component of today's digital experiences.
 One of the most incredible things about Drupal is its commitment to accessibility.
 Proper accessibility makes it possible for every user, regardless of their device and capabilities, to have a solid experience.
 Drupal ensures its features conform to the World Wide Web Consortium guidelines and accessibility features.

 Drupal websites are robust.
 They provide users with a platform to build a solid design —albeit clunky, in our opinion— website.
 A Drupal developer can create and modify its website and deliver content to the users in a platform everybody knows.

 The most significant drawback of using Drupal CMS is the inherent security concerns in choosing an open-source platform.
 In terms of security, though, Drupal leaves a bit to be desired.
 Any developer remotely familiar with the platform's code could quickly identify security vulnerabilities and carry out cyberattacks.
 If your site deals with sensitive or personal information, this is something you do not want.